 Know before you go.
 Here’s the rundown on Tofino’s go-to outdoor spaces.

 The trail network includes a closed loop trail and 3km of gravel walking trails.
-This trail is recommended at low tide so you may take full advantage of enjoying the whole beach.
+It’s recommended you visit at low tide to take full advantage of enjoying the whole beach.

 Distance: 3 kilometres plus 800 metres of boardwalk and stairs leading from Tonquin Beach to Tonquin Beach Road.